Where to Stay in Hoi An: A Local’s Guide for First-Timers

 At the Cam Thanh Rice Fields

-And a bit further out into the Cam Thanh area of Hoi An, I like the ENSO Retreat Hoi An (Agoda / Booking) and the Hoi An Coco River Resort & Spa (Agoda / Booking).
+And a bit further out into the Cam Thanh area of Hoi An, I like the ENSO Retreat Hoi An (see on Agoda / Booking) and the Hoi An CoCo River Resort & Spa (see on Agoda / Booking).

-The downside is the further outside Hoi An you go, the less convenient the area becomes.
+The downside is that the further outside Hoi An you go, the less convenient the area becomes locally.
 You can still order food through the Grab app, and there are local eateries scattered about, but you won’t have countless food options right outside your hotel (like in the Old Town area).

 The rice fields and countryside are great if you want a quiet and peaceful vacation, decide to rent a scooter, or if you’re okay with bicycling a bit.
 Otherwise, as mentioned, walkability to many food choices and cafes is somewhat limited.